Bill Russell Was the GOAT

 And it might very well be true.
 But I'd like to make the case for 50s-60s Boston Celtics legend Bill Russell instead.
 Maybe I'll convince you, maybe I won't, but if nothing else, if you're the sort of person whose Russell knowledge consists entirely of "11 championships in 13 years" (or not even that), I hope you'll have a greater appreciation for how even that eye-popping stat understates his dominance.

 1. Wins matter more than stats.
 A lot of people have trouble accepting Russell as the best because he "only" averaged 15 points per game (to go with his 22 rebounds and 4 assists).
 I don't care if you lie down in the jump circle the whole game, as long as doing so (somehow) causes your team to win.
+(Ok, fine: If you still really, really need a stat, Russell laps the field in defensive win shares.)

 2. Championships matter more than regular-season wins.
 Not that Russell's Celtics had bad regular-season win totals, but the goal is the title.
 In the Popovich era, teams seem to have understood this more, sacrificing a few mid-season games to rest important players for the postseason push (to the annoyance of the NBA higher-ups).
 Any Chicago fan who has a problem with this premise should examine their opinion of the 15-16 Warriors with respect to the 95-96 Bulls.